 That is an extremely confusing paragraph of legalese if you don’t know much about Constitutional law — specifically, how preemption works and what it means — as the concepts are sown deeply within the Colorado Supreme Court ruling on medical marijuana law.
 Let’s break it down:

 The “CSA” refers to the Controlled Substances Act.
 We can look at “preemption” as the ability of Federal law, acts of Congress to supersede (i.e – the “supremacy clause“) state court decisions where legal conflicts may arise.
-The Court of Appeals had ruled that there was no “positive conflict” between the CSA and the laws requiring officers to actively distribute seized marijuana back to patients under specific circumstances, making it impossible for the return of marijuana to fall under “obstacle preemption”.
+The Court of Appeals had ruled that there was no “positive conflict” between the CSA and the laws requiring officers to actively distribute seized marijuana back to cardholders under specific circumstances, making it impossible for the return of marijuana to fall under “obstacle preemption”.
 “Obstacle preemption” is where a conflict between state laws and federal become an obstacle to the goals of Congressional acts.
 Since the officers would be “lawfully engaged” in the enforcement of “any law” involving controlled substances — the backbone of CSA criteria for situations where obstacle preemption applies — this would not be an example of obstructing congressional goals or, by extension, the CSA.

 Null and Void in 2017